lvyufeng/easy_mindspore_bk/README.md

-# Easy MindSpore: a MindSpore warapper for easy usage.
+# Easy MindSpore: a MindSpore wrapper for easy usage.

 ## About EasyMS